Victims of floatplane crash included activist, winemaker

 Northwest Seaplanes is a family owned business founded by Clyde Carlson, according to the company’s website.

-The company’s business office next to the seaplane dock remained closed behind fencing Monday.
+The company’s business office next to the seaplane dock at the Renton Municipal Airport remained closed behind fencing Monday.
 The only visible activity was two people hugging near the front door.

 A woman who answered the phone early Monday said they’re waiting to learn more and are devastated by the crash.